Aptivi/NitrocidKS/README.md

 2. Unzip the file to any directory
 3. Install the following programs:
    - Microsoft.VisualBasic.dll 10.0 (Debian and its derivatives: `sudo apt install libmono-microsoft-visualbasic10.0-cil`)
+   - mono-vbnc (Debian and its derivatives: `sudo apt install mono-vbnc`)
+   - libcpanel-json-xs-perl (Debian and its derivatives: `sudo apt install libcpanel-json-xs-perl`)
    - Inxi application (For hard drive probation) (Debian and its derivatives: `sudo apt install inxi libcpanel-json-xs-perl`)
 4. Open terminal to the directory that contains KS, and run it using `mono "Kernel Simulator.exe"`